Clinton Young’s Case

 Clinton’s co-defendants made secret deals with the prosecutors; their testimony against Clinton during his trial in exchange for lenient sentences; Page got 30 years, Ray got 15 years, and McCoy was never charged.
 Their testimonies changed throughout the years and new evidence contradicts it.
 Their secret deals denied Clinton his right to a fair trial.

 New evidence shows that Clinton could not have shot and killed the first victim from his position in the car.
-New forensic and DNA-testing of the gloves found at the second crime scene shows that David Page wore those gloves and fired a gun at the same time.
+New forensic evidence and DNA-testing of the gloves found at the second crime scene shows that David Page wore those gloves and fired a gun at the same time.
 The gloves were found close to the second victim.
 Page always denied he had a gun.